 2. Identify anyone at risk

-3. Evaluate, remove or reduce the risks
+3. Evaluate, remove or reduce the risk

 4. Record findings, prepare an emergency plan and provide training